djpardis/djpardis.github.io/_posts/2026-09-18-no-free-lunch-and-recursive-self-improvement.md

 <div class="post-hero-image">
 <img src="/files/pics/blog/2026/no-free-lunch-rsi-hero.jpg" alt="Books and a skull drawing on a wall">
 </div>
-*Books and a skull drawing on a wall.*

 Recursive self-improvement (RSI) is the proposed process by which an AI system redesigns its own architecture, learning rules, or objective functions, becomes